BIVROST/360WebPlayer/README.md

 Download
 --------

-The latest version is available from the [GitHub releases page][download-link].
-There you will be able to download the most current compiled version of the 360WebPlayer (click the header).
+The latest version is available on our [GitHub releases page][download-link], where you will be able to download the most recent version of the 360WebPlayer (click the header).

 You can also download the source code of the player (click the zip/tar.gz file below the text).
 Or use git to checkout: `https://github.com/BIVROST/360WebPlayer.git`.